Affiliate links on Android Authority may earn us a commission. Learn more.

 Apple Watch vs Garmin: Companion apps

 Companion apps and services are a major part of each ecosystem.
-After all, it’s how you’ll dig into your fitness watch’s data.
+After all, it’s how you’ll dig into your device’s data.
 Both Garmin and Apple feature robust companion apps.
 You’ll use Garmin Connect to access your data if you own a Garmin device.
 There’s a web version, as well as apps for Android and iOS.
 You can see all of your stats, from steps to training plans, on all three versions of Garmin Connect.
 Of course, some things like heart rate and GPS data can be easier to see on a full-fledged computer.

-We’ve been critical of the Garmin Connect app.
+In the past, we’ve been critical of the Garmin Connect app.
 It’s extremely feature-packed, as there’s essentially little difference between the web and mobile versions, so the app can be difficult to navigate.
 Once you spend some time with it, though, you’ll enjoy the benefits of the data-rich home screen, useful monthly calendar view, and the ability to create custom workouts right inside the app.
 Garmin also has a different app called Connect IQ for downloading watch faces, apps, and widgets.
 You can access Connect IQ on the web, Android, and iOS.

 The Apple Fitness app is Apple’s, well, fitness-tracking app.
 It’s quite basic in that it only shows your tracked fitness data from your Apple Watch or other Apple devices, including a summary of your daily activity, recent workouts, fitness and exercise trends, and any awards or achievements you’ve earned.
 Apple Fitness Plus requires a subscription and offers more training features, fitness classes, and resources, but we’ll cover more on that below.